centic9/compress-fuzz/README.md

 * verify any JNI or native code calls
 * find cases of unbounded memory allocations

-Apache Commons Compress does not use JNI or native code, therefore the fuzzing target mainly tries to trigger unexpected exceptions and unbounded memory allocations.
+Apache Commons Compress uses JNI for at least ZStd, so the fuzzing target tries to trigger this and also any other unexpected exceptions and unbounded memory allocations.

 # How to fuzz